willwade/SherpaOnnxAzureSAPI-installer/README.md

 1. Not all voices support all styles and roles
 2. Use the `list-azure-voices` command to see available styles and roles
 3. Check the Azure documentation for voice capabilities

+##### Azure Voice Not Working in Applications
+If Azure voices don't work in certain applications:
+1. Check if the application supports SSML - Azure voices require SSML to work properly
+2. Try using the voice with SSML in our SimpleTest application to verify it works
+3. For applications that don't support SSML, Azure voices may not be usable

 ##### Configuration File Issues
 If you're having issues with the configuration file: